LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-\sectopic{RQ2.
-Which prompt details most influence LLM models' performance across datasets, and do their effects contribute to performance gains or losses?} Our objective is to examine the sensitivity of the robust LLM models selected from RQ1 to optional details in prompts.
+Our objective is to examine the sensitivity of the robust LLMs identified in RQ1 to optional details in prompts.
 By doing so, we aim to understand how prompt design and dataset characteristics, such as the domain or complexity of the requirements, jointly influence model behavior.
-Moreover, we identify the influence of specific details on the model and examine how their inclusion or exclusion contributes to its improvement. \sectopic{RQ3.
-What is the most optimal model–prompt pair across datasets for CIA?} Given the numerous LLM models and prompt variations introduced in the paper, our goal is to identify the model and prompt configuration that achieves both reasonably strong performance and generalization across datasets.
+Moreover, we identify the influence of specific details on the model and examine how their inclusion or exclusion affects its performance.
+Using this information, we identify the prompt configuration that achieves both reasonably strong performance and generalization across datasets.